angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 Part creature based deck and part blue based control, their disruption suite tends to be a mix of Force of Wills and Force of Negations coupled with cards like Meddling Mage and other hatebear type effects.
-You will definately want your anti-blue suite along with some additional permanent and/or creature removal to help face them.
+You will definitely want your anti-blue suite along with some additional permanent and/or creature removal to help face them.
 Disguising what deck you are on pre-board can help avoid any relevant Meddling Mage naming against you.